Yield: 9″ cranberry almond crumb cake // Total Time: 1 hr. 15 min. // Disclaimer: This post includes affiliate links.

 Eggs: for moisture, structure, and binding the batter together.

 Buttermilk: for tenderizing the cake and adding moisture.
 I highly recommend using buttermilk but I know it can be hard or annoying to purchase, especially if you don’t plan on using it for anything else.
 It won’t be completely the same, but you can make a homemade buttermilk substitute.
-For this recipe, simply combine 5g of lemon juice or vinegar with 145g of whole milk and use as normal.
+For this recipe, I would combine 45g of sour cream with 105g milk for a substitute.

 Powdered sugar: the base of the glaze.